-The Architecture of SMoCA
+The SMoCA Building

 Museum building Architect:

-Will Bruder, Rob Gaspard, Tim Christ, Ben Nesbeitt, Saskia Harth, Donna Barry, design team
+William P. Bruder-Architect, Ltd. Will Bruder, Rob Gaspard, Tim Christ, Ben Nesbeitt, Saskia Harth, Donna Barry, design team

-Scottsdale Cultural Council
+- Scottsdale Cultural Council (SCC)

-Frank Jacobson, President
+- Frank Jacobson, President

-Robert Knight, Director
+- Robert Knight, SMoCA Director

-Ric Alling: Project Manager
+- Ric Alling: Project Manager